-During the power supply manufacturing process, a high-voltage test is performed as part of the dielectric test in accordance with the specifications of IEC/UL/EN 61010-1.
-Routine manufacturing tests are inspected regularly by a certification authority.
+During the manufacturing process for the LED power supply, a high-voltage test is performed as part of the dielectric test in accordance with the specifications of IEC/UL/EN 61010-1.
+Manufacturing tests are inspected regularly by a certification authority.